-Interview with CEO of Mariswe, the Implementing Agent for the Vuthela iLembe Local Economic Development Support Programme iLembe Chamber of Commerce, Industry and Tourism comments on KwaDukuza Local Municipality draft Medium Term Revenue and Expenditure Framework budget outh Africa's economic challenges continue to mount, risking ongoing stagnation during a worsening energy crisis and ongoing infrastructure bottlenecks in our rail network and ports.
-South Africa is projected to see the highest jobless rate globally in 2023, while inflation remains stubbornly high and business confidence hit a two-year low in the first quarter of 2023.

-Chamber comments on KwaDukuza Medium Term budget
+Interview with CEO of Mariswe, the Implementing Agent for the Vuthela iLembe Local Economic Development Support Programme outh Africa's economic challenges continue to mount, risking ongoing stagnation during a worsening energy crisis and ongoing infrastructure bottlenecks in our rail network and ports.
+South Africa is projected to see the highest jobless rate globally in 2023, while inflation remains stubbornly high and relationship: enhance mutual transparency and accountability, simplify the regulatory environment, foster Publiccarries the comments of the iLembe Chamber of Commerce, Industry and Tourism (iCCIT) on the KwaDukuza Local Municipality Draft Medium Term Revenue and Expenditure Framework, as a part of a public dialogue towards improving the local business enabling environment.